Carthage: History and Attractions to Discover

 The Punic Wars

-The Punic Wars, fought between Carthage and Rome, were three devastating conflicts that marked the fate of both cities.
-The First Punic War (264-241 BC) saw Carthage lose control of Sicily.
-The Second Punic War (218-201 BC) is famous for Hannibal’s military campaign, during which he crossed the Alps with his elephants to attack Rome.
-Despite initial victories, Carthage was eventually defeated.
-The Third Punic War (149-146 BC) culminated in the total destruction of Carthage.
-Rome razed the city to the ground, and the survivors were sold into slavery.
+The Punic Wars were three conflicts that shaped the destiny of Carthage and Rome.
+The first war (264-241 BC) saw Carthage lose control of Sicily.
+The second war (218-201 BC) is known for Hannibal’s campaign, where he crossed the Alps with his elephants to attack Rome.
+Despite initial victories, Carthage was ultimately defeated.
+The third war (149-146 BC) culminated in its complete destruction, with Rome razing the city to the ground.

 Culture and Religion

-The ruins of Carthage, located near present-day Tunis, are a major tourist attraction and a UNESCO World Heritage Site.
-Among the most significant archaeological remains are the Antonine Baths, the Punic port, the amphitheater, and several necropolises.
-These sites offer a fascinating glimpse into daily life and the extraordinary engineering skills of the Carthaginians.
+The ruins, located near Tunis, are a major tourist attraction and are protected by UNESCO.
+Among the main remains are the Antonine Baths, the Punic Port, the amphitheater, and numerous necropolises.

 How to Get to Carthage